WA6YDQ/RadioUno/README.md

 16x2 LCD display will work or you can change to a different size.
 Just change the row/column numbers if you use a different size.

 All the usual radio features are there.
-VFO from (settable by you) 2.9 MHz thru 15.2 MHz (changeable in #defines at the start of code), 100 memory channels, an SWR indicator during transmit, DC voltage display on the 2x16 char LCD, different modes controlling lines on the MCP23008.
-Tone out (during CW) with adjustable tone frequency (also sets CW offset in receive).
+VFO from (settable by you) 100khz thru 30 MHz (changeable in #defines at the start of code), 100 memory channels, an SWR indicator during transmit, DC voltage display on the 2x16 char LCD, different modes controlling lines on the MCP23008.
+Sidetone out (during CW) with adjustable tone frequency (also sets CW offset in receive).
 Calibrate function (in menu) to set the master oscillator frequency +/- 1 hz.